mattwyz/CS-766-Project/README.md

 A major part of this safety guarantee comes in the form of reliable hazard detection and taking possible preventative measures based on that data.
 For our project we wanted to explore how this hazard detection can be completed through the means of computer vision using machine learning.\
 \
-We set out to make a simple model that could classify multiple different types of hazards from input images, and we later explored using an established model and a large dataset to achieve more hazard and road feature identification for both images and video inputs.
+We set out to make a simple model that could classify multiple different types of hazards from input images, and we later explored using an established model and a large dataset to achieve more hazard and road feature detection for both images and video inputs.
 # Methodology
 ## Dataset and Preprocessing
-For our project we used two different datasets for our individual classification and identification models.\
+For our project we used two different datasets for our individual classification and detection models.\
 \
 For our classification model we used a dataset found on [Kaggle](https://www.kaggle.com/datasets/virenbr11/pothole-and-plain-rode-images/data) which included 740 images of roads with and without potholes that were scraped from google.
 Before training, we removed the images that had poor quality or did not accurately match their corresponding labels.